steemit/steem/doc/exchangequickstart.md

 With the right equipment and technical configuration a reindex should take **no longer than 72 hours**.
 If recommendations are not followed precisely, the reindex can drag on for days or even weeks with significant slowdowns towards the end.

 Physically attached SSD will ensure an optimal reindex time.
 SSD over a NAS or some kind of network storage backed by SSD will often have much higher latency.
 As an example, AWS EBS is not performant enough.
-A good recommended instance in AWS is the i3.2xlarge, it comes with a physically attached nVME drive (it must be formatted and mounted on instance launch).
+A good recommended instance in AWS is the i3.2xlarge, it comes with a physically attached NVMe drive (it must be formatted and mounted on instance launch).

 You can save a lot of time by replaying from a `block_log`.
 Steemit hosts a public `block_log` that is regularly updated.
 Using the docker method below, we have made it easy to download a `block_log` at launch and replay from it by passing in the `USE_PUBLIC_BLOCKLOG=1` environment variable.
 To do this, make sure your data directory is empty and does not contain a block_log.
 If you are not using docker, you can download a `block_log` from [here](https://s3.amazonaws.com/steemit-dev-blockchainstate/block_log-latest), put it in your steem data directory, and use the `--replay-blockchain` command line option.
 Be sure to remove the option if you have to stop/restart steemd after already being synced.